Other timing system

 Predictive live tracking with reads from any timing system.

-Recommended: Reads (detections) include the reader's location.
+Recommended: Reads (detections) include the reader's GEO location.

 URL https://racemap.com/services/trackping/api/v1/timing_input/pings